Interpenetration of matter in plate theories obtained as Gamma-limits: Application to plate theories derived as -limits

 then $y$ is (up to a rigid motion) just the projection onto the first two components, $y(x)=x'$.
-This indicates that if $S$ is connected, and $U_1,U_2\subset S$ are disjoint subsets, it is impossible to state sufficient conditions for the ``limits'' $u,v$ that assure that $y_h|_{(U_1\cup U_2)\times[-1/2,1/2] }$ is 2-to-1 on a set of positive measure. \end{remark}
+This indicates that if $S$ is connected, and $U_1,U_2\subset S$ are disjoint subsets, it is impossible to state sufficient conditions for the limits that assure that $y_h|_{(U_1\cup U_2)\times[-1/2,1/2] }$ is 2-to-1 on a set of positive measure.
+One can still create a setting in which our main result is applicable, considering reference sets $S$ with more than one connected component.
+We refrain from doing so here for the sake of brevity. \end{remark}